 Jenn Horvath - full time, Monday to Friday.
 Email: email@example.com

 Cam Boender - full time, Monday to Friday.
 Email: firstname.lastname@example.org

 My name is Cyndi Andrew.
-It is my privilege to be part of the Steeples family as an Aboriginal Education Support Worker.
-My role is to support Aboriginal learners and their families through the goals defined in the School District 5 Aboriginal Education Enhancement Agreement.
+It is my privilege to be part of the Steeples family as an Indigenous Education Support Worker.
+My role is to support Indigenous learners and their families through the goals defined in the School District 5 Indigenous Education Enhancement Agreement.
 The guiding principles are holistic perspective, culture, respect, belonging, achievement, collaboration, commitment, and celebration of success.

 I look forward to getting to know students and families.
 If you require support for food, supplies, clothing, attendance issues and/or any questions please do not hesitate to contact me.

-Cyndi Andrew – Steeples Elementary Aboriginal Education Support Worker
+Cyndi Andrew – Steeples Elementary Indigenous Education Support Worker

 Respectfully acknowledge that we reside in the homeland territory of the Ktunaxa people